department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-04 Personalized Home Screen - evaluative research/personalized home screen - findings.md

 All participants said that they thought the personalized home screen would be helpful to them in their life, and were able to give at least one example of a thing in their life that it would help them do.

-When asked to imagine how they might use the homescreen of the app to help them with something in their life, participants described using the home screen as the entry point to give them access to a specific task, be reminded of an outstanding task, or use the information on the home screen itself to accomplish a task.
-7/8 of the examples are currently possible in the home screen MVP, 1 example (access to benefit letters) is not.
-Some participants also suggested tasks that are included in the home screen MVP scope but were not present on their home screen during the session.
+When asked to imagine how they might use the homescreen of the app to help them with something in their life, participants described using the home screen as the entry point to:
+* give them access to a specific task (12 particpants)
+* be _reminded_ (but not _notified_)* of an outstanding task (4 participants)
+* use the information on the home screen itself to accomplish a task (3 participants)

+*_All of the participants who described using the home screen to remind them of an outstanding task also described being initially notified by VA about that task using email, SMS, or push, and using the home screen as a backup._

 **Example tasks are listed from most to least mentioned:**